 This multi-sampled piano comes from RDG Audio group, known for their quality free and paid plugins.
-RDG has been around for a while and offers a selection of amazing snare, string and other orchestral plugins; but today I want to talk about their Free Piano.
-This plugin allows you to layer up to three separate tracks and record, edit and playback your piano parts within your favourite DAW or on your favourite OS.
+RDG has been around for a while and offers a selection of amazing snare, string, and other orchestral plugins; but today I want to talk about their Free Piano.
+This plugin allows you to layer up to three separate tracks and record, edit, and playback your piano parts within your favorite DAW or OS.

 Ease of Use/Functionality

 The faceplate of the plugin leaves something to be desired, having a faux-futuristic look about it.

 This Piano features a large number of features including staccato, auto sustain, and was recorded in a round-robin’ format (achieved by recording several different iterations of the same notes and arranging the software so that no two notes play one after the other).
 This helps bring a real human feeling to the RDG FreePiano and gives it a much more interesting appeal beneath the covers, as it were.

 These samples were collected using a four-microphone setup, meaning the overall result is a very rich and authentic-sounding piano.
 With front-facing features like a fully functional ADSR envelope, panning, tuning, low pass filtering, and a nice sounding reverb, this piano delivers a genuine thundering low end that you’d expect from a typical grand, whilst maintaining all the subtleties that might be expected from a higher level piano player when using a properly weighted MIDI keyboard.

 Has a distinctly rich and vibrant sound, similar to that of a Steinway stage piano or something of a much higher caliber than what you’re actually dealing with.

 ‘Round Robin’ sampling, ensures a more human and organic feel when playing repeated notes, rather than mechanically playing the same sample of the same note without differentiation.